 Environmental Public Health Tracking: Tobacco Data

-The rate of cigarette smoking is disproportionately high among certain groups, including men; adults ages 25-64; American Indians; Alaska Natives multiracial people; and lesbian, gay, and bisexual people.
+These data have particular importance to health equity, because the rate of cigarette smoking is disproportionately high among certain groups.
+These include men, adults ages 25-64, American Indians, Alaska Natives, multiracial people, and lesbian, gay, and bisexual people.

 Frequently asked questions

-Cigarette smoking not only impacts the health of individuals, but it also negatively affects the environment.
+Cigarette smoking negatively affects the environment and the health of people who smoke.
 Cigarette smoke causes environmental pollution by releasing toxic air pollutants into the air.
 Cigarette butts also litter the environment.
 The toxic chemicals in cigarette butt residues seep into soils and waterways, causing soil and water pollution.

 Carbon dioxide, methane, and many other chemicals are found in second-hand smoke, which causes air pollution and poses a health risk to individuals around smokers.
 Some of the chemicals in secondhand smoke can cause cancer.